The World Revolves Around Me

 Me: “He’s demonstrated that he is more than willing to put in the time.
 When other kids his age beg to play Xbox, he searches the internet for tips on golf swings.
 Clearly, this is one of his top three passions – it may be the thing he is most passionate about.
 We’ve been told by a couple instructors that he is blessed with some natural talent.
 We don’t spend money on soccer or baseball or football or guitar or karate.
 I really think it’s time we get him some lessons and support him in this thing he loves.”

-Him: “My parents would never have done that for me.”
+Him: “My parents never did that for me.”

 10